cmhume/eCommerce_Business_Trends/README.md

 <img width="144" alt="pie chart" src="https://user-images.githubusercontent.com/69255270/129483263-840225aa-a0a3-4e26-89c7-e3373dc3fba9.png">

-We used Random undersampling to resample our data  using the follwoing code:
+We used Random undersampling to resample our data using the following code:

 <img width="363" alt="resample" src="https://user-images.githubusercontent.com/69255270/129484445-eb68ff20-47a8-493c-89d6-ee92954d699f.png">

 **Model Choice:**

 As our target variable is binary, we choose a classification model.
 We created 5 different models and compared their accuracies.
 We got accuracy >70% for all the models except for Artificial Neural Network that gave us only 50% of accuracy.
-Random forest performed the best for our data:
+Random forest performed the best for our data and we used this model for our web app.

+**Summary of Machine Learning Models Performance**

 1. Linear Logistic Regression: We got accuracy of 74%.
 Logistic regression is easier to implement and interpret, and very efficient to train.
 But it is tough to obtain complex relationships using logistic regression and it over fits the model.